 … or is it?
 I guess it depends on your definition of failure.

 This latest philosophical debate kicked off in my head a few days ago.
 The catalyst?
 The contents of an email I received Monday from someone in the publishing world, which also caused my stomach to clench.
-(Note to self: in the future, do NOT open your personal email in the middle of a deadline day — even if it’s during the few minutes you have to catch your breath over lunch — especially on the eve of a big project that you are responsible for turning into a success.)
+(Note to self: in the future, do NOT open your personal email in the middle of a deadline day — even if it’s during the few minutes you have to catch your breath over lunch.
+Especially on the eve of a big project that you are responsible for turning into a success.)

 My book intentionally doesn’t provide a neat and tidy Hollywood ending.
-It isn’t just my story it’s a more universal one.
+It isn’t just my story.
+It’s a more universal one.
 It asks readers to consider what happens when life doesn’t go according to plan.

-“Childlessness/living child-free is, as you know, the proverbial “orphan”, “ugly step-child” and every other insensitive and derogatory term you could come up with of the infertility world.
+“Childlessness/living child-free is, as you know, the proverbial ‘orphan’, ‘ugly step-child’ and every other insensitive and derogatory term you could come up with of the infertility world.
 Doctors almost always see it as failure.
 Other infertile people are terrified to acknowledge it as an outcome, let alone to explore it as a choice.”

 Whoa.
 Reading such a statement in black and white came at me like a sucker punch.
-It never occurred to me that people would look at our decision to stop treatment in such negative terms.
+It never occurred to me people would look at our decision to stop treatment in such negative terms.
 Or label our outcome with the word failure.
 Seriously.